apollographql/apollo-client-nextjs/packages/experimental-nextjs-app-support/README.md

 </PreloadQuery>
 ```

-And you can use `useSuspenseQuery` in your `ClientChild` component with the same QUERY:
+And you can use `useSuspenseQuery` in your `ClientChild` component with the same QUERY and variables:

 ```jsx
 "use client";